 Automotive engines have a framework that is mechanically supported.
 All the systems work in synchronization with each other and any hitch to a unit might damage the system.
 My car broke down a couple of days ago, a great mile away from my destination.
 It was pretty bad, I had signs, but I thought they were normal.
-If you have found a sign suggesting that your engine is misfiring, then I've got something for you.
+If you have found a sign suggesting that your engine is misfiring, then I’ve got something for you.
 Some car owners often ask; “Will a bad O2 sensor cause a random misfire?”
-My answer is yes!
+My answer is yes!.
+A bad O2 or oxygen sensor has a massive impact on engine malfunctioning such as causing random misfires.

 After reading this article, I bet you’d agree.